-You and your group are to develop a 10-year business plan for one (1) of the six (6) existing for-profit businesses managed by the Director of Forest Properties.
+- Plans You are to develop a 10-year business plan for one (1) of the six (6) existing forprofit businesses managed by the Director of Forest Properties.
 You will provide two (2) hard copies of your plan plus a CD containing your plan and cash flow and income statement spreadsheets.
 Past business plans have been instrumental in managing these businesses; for example, hiring summer interns from this class to help manage these businesses.
-More detailed information is contained in the business plan assignment handout.

-Extra Credit: There are numerous opportunities to earn extra credit.
-These are not group work, all extra credit is an individual effort .
-Any extra credit you might earn must be completed without any help from your group members or classmates.
-The work you turn in must be done in a professional manner .
-Plagiarism: If you are caught plagiarizing from any source on any type of assignment (e.g., homework, paper, exam, quizzes, or extra credit), you and your group will receive a grade of zero (0) for that assignment.
-Class Participation: Class attendance is vital.
-Absences, for any reason, do not relieve the student of the responsibility for assignments and lecture materials covered during the absence.
+More detailed information is contained in the business plan assignment handout. - Plagiarism: If you are caught plagiarizing from any source on any type of assignment (e.g., homework, paper, exam, quizzes, or extra credit), you will receive a grade of zero (0) for that assignment.

+Class

+Participation: Class attendance is vital - absences, for any reason, do not relieve the student of the responsibility for assignments and lecture materials covered during the absence.
 Evidence shows that those who attend and participate in class discussions - on average - do better than those that do not.
 If you encounter a situation beyond your control in which you will be missing three (3) or more days of class, you can contact the Office of Career and Counseling Services (110 Bray, 315-470-6660, Fax: 315-470-4728) and they will contact all your instructors for you.
 Supportive documentation may be required.

+Class

-Class Notes: I will use PowerPoint slides to present the material.
+Notes: I will use PowerPoint slides to present the material.
 These slides will also be available on the Blackboard.

-I Iaving the PowerPoint slides is not a substitute for coming to class.
+Having the PowerPoint slides is not a substitute for coming to class.
 I reserve the right to change my PowerPoint slides as I see fit.

+E-Mail: I will periodically e-mail you information by using your SU student e-mail Dr. John E. Wagner © 2013 address.
+Therefore, you should check your SU student e-mail.

+Stump the

-Stump the Chump: This is the part of the class where you get to put me in the hot seat.
-The first part of the assignment is to find a news story or article from the popular press (not an academic journal) that you feel pertains to the study of managerial economics.
+Chump: This is the part of the class where you get to put me in the hot seat.
+The first part of the assignment is to find a news story or article from the popular press (not an academic journal) that you feel pertains to the study of managerial economics for environmental professionals.
 Briefly summarize the news story or article.
 The second part of the assignment is to develop at least one question, based on your reading, as to how economic information could be used to help make better business decisions in the given situation.
 I must demonstrate how economics information can be used to help make intelligent business decisions given the situation you summarize.
-E-mail: I will periodically e-mail you information by using your SU student e-mail address.
-Therefore, it is your responsibility to check your SU student e-mail.